talofo/yii2/docs/guide/tutorial-shared-hosting.md

 Deploying advanced application
 ------------------------------

-Deploying advanced application to shared hosting is a bit trickier than doing it with basic application because it has two webroots which shared hosting typically donesn't have.
+Deploying advanced application to some shared hosting is a bit trickier than doing it with basic application because it has two webroots which shared hosting typically doesn't have.
 Because of that structure could be adjusted a bit.

 ### Move entry scripts into single webroot